 The company celebrated its 5th Anniversary at Florence Gould Hall in May 2002.
 Pia Nordlinger wrote in The New York Sun, “They have carved a niche for their company by offering classical ballet with an emphasis on expression.”
 The New York Times wrote, “The company celebrated its fifth anniversary on Friday night with the eager radiance that has become a hallmark of this well-trained classical troupe.”

 With hundreds of people in attendance at each performance, thousands of dollars were raised for local soup kitchens in Manhattan.
-Executive Director of the Good Shepherd Services Program for unserved youth Paulette LoMonaco wrote Alexander a letter of gratitude from the teenage girls who were given the opportunity to attend the performance.
+Executive Director of the Good Shepherd Services Program for underserved youth, Paulette LoMonaco wrote Alexander a letter of gratitude from the teenage girls who were given the opportunity to attend the performance.

-Also, The Goddard Riverside Youth Theater, another program of Alexander’s creation, performed Ballet for the Homeless partnering the company with one of New York City’s largest organizations for homeless youth.
+The Goddard Riverside Youth Theatre, another program of Alexander’s creation, performed Ballet For The Homeless partnering the company with one of New York City’s largest organizations for homeless youth and adults.

-A theatrical troupe formed as Mr. Morgan coached actors and singers in addition to the dancers.
-They were invited to perform at the Homeless Writer’s Workshop, 35th Anniversary Soup and Soul Celebration, Fresh Fridays at the Up&Down Club, a Vegan Rock Opera Ballet at the NYC Veg Fest, and in an outdoor performance for the Bushwick Art Crawl.
-Currently Morgan and Alexander are devising theater, dance, and film to be seen by audiences all over the country.
+A theatrical troupe formed as Mr. Morgan directed actors and singers in addition to the dancers.
+They were invited to perform at the Homeless Writers’ Workshop, 35th Anniversary Soup and Soul Celebration, Fresh Fridays at the Up&Down Club, a Vegan Rock Opera Ballet at the NYC Veg Fest, and in an outdoor performance for the Bushwick Art Crawl.
+Currently Morgan and Alexander are devising theatre, dance, and film to be seen by audiences all over the country.